Posted on January 21, 2021

 CMS has established a longer transition period to give ACOs more time to prepare for the changes.
 ACOs can choose to continue reporting the 10 quality measures through the Web Interface for the 2021-2024 performance years.
 ACOs will then be required to report all three eCQMs/MIPS CQMs starting in 2025.

 Quality Measure Set

-The APP measure set will include the 3 self-reported Quality measures (eCQMs/MIPS CQMs), 2 measures calculated by CMS using administrative claims data and a patient experience measure.
-ACOs will be required to report the APP measures outlined in the table below beginning in 2022.
+The APP measure set will include the three self-reported Quality measures (eCQMs/MIPS CQMs), two measures calculated by CMS using administrative claims data and a patient experience measure.

 The Quality measures included in the APP measure set focus on the management of chronic health conditions that have a high prevalence among Medicare beneficiaries and also the general population.
-CMS will require that the measures be reported for all patients regardless of payer type (both Medicare and non-Medicare patients) to assess the overall quality of care furnished by the ACO.
+CMS will require that the measures be reported for at least 70% of eligible patients regardless of payer type (both Medicare and non-Medicare patients) to assess the overall quality of care furnished by the ACO.
 A description of each of the Clinical Quality Measures (CQMs) can be found below: